-The policy maturity date for a non-registered, a TFSA, a RRIF, spousal RRIF, PRIF, RLIF or LRIF policy is Dec.
-31 of the year the annuitant attains age 105.
+The policy maturity date is the date on which the policy matures.
+The policy maturity date is Dec.
+31 of the year the youngest annuitant attains age 105.
 If Dec.
 31 is not a valuation day, then the policy maturity date will be the valuation day prior to Dec.
-31 of that year.
+31 in that year.

 Policies, other than a TFSA policy, issued to Quebec residents may be annuitized at age 80 or 90 as set out in the policy, but no maturity guarantee will apply.
 If no election is made, the policy will annuitize on Dec.
-31 of the year the annuitant attains age 105, and a maturity guarantee may apply.
+31 of the year the youngest annuitant attains age 105, and a maturity guarantee may apply.

 If the policy is a LIF, the policy maturity date is dependent on the jurisdiction that regulates it.
 When applicable pension legislation requires that you receive payments from a life annuity, the policy maturity date will be Dec.
 31 of the year in which you attain the age stipulated in the applicable pension legislation.
 Otherwise, the policy maturity date will be Dec.
 31 of the year in which you attain age 105.
 If Dec.
-31 is not a valuation day, then the policy maturity date will be the valuation day after Dec.
+31 is not a valuation day, then the policy maturity date will be the valuation day prior to Dec.
 31 of that year.